mnz1988/stable-diffusion-guide/README.md

    Look at that, it gets more detailed over time!
 The last image is without any Lora for comparison.
 This was a successful character Lora, at least at first glance.
 You would need to test different seeds, prompts and scenarios to be sure.

    It is common that your Lora "fries" or distorts your images when used at high weights such as 1, specially if it's overcooked.
-A weight of 0.5 to 0.8 is acceptable here, you may need to tweak the learning rate and network dim for this, or other variables not found in this collab.
+A weight of 0.5 to 0.8 is acceptable here, you may need to tweak the learning rate and network dim for this, or other variables not found in this colab.
 If you're reading this and know the magic sauce, let us know.

-   After getting used to making Loras, and hopefully interacting with various resources and the community, you will be ready to use a different method including the [advanced all-in-one collab by kohya](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb).
+   After getting used to making Loras, and hopefully interacting with various resources and the community, you will be ready to use a different method including the [advanced all-in-one colab by kohya](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb).
 Good luck.

 * **Additional tips** <a name="trainchars"></a>[▲](#index)